Kaggle/learntools/learntools/README.md

-`learntools.core` contains the basic elements of exercise checking, shared across all Learn courses and exercises.
+`learntools.core` contains the basic elements of exercise checking, shared across all Learn micro-courses and exercises.

 The remaining sub-packages correspond to Kaggle Learn courses in various stages of development.